acasadoalonso/OGN-IGC-Trackers-setup/README.md

 INSTALL
 =======

-Get a fresh installion of a RaspberryPi,    https://www.raspberrypi.com/software/
+Get a fresh installation of a RaspberryPi,    https://www.raspberrypi.com/software/

 Raspberry Pi OS Lite

 Release date: January 28th 2022

 System: 32-bit

 Kernel version: 5.10

 Debian version: 11 (bullseye)

 Size: 482MB

 we suggest to call the server as TRKsetup, user pi, password OGNOGN   but any choice will work.
 Also you can use the ARM64 version or do it in a UBUNTU64 version

-Once that the RPi is install it do the following commands:
+Once that the RPi is installed it do the following LINUX commands:

 ssh pi@TRKsetup.local